Reddimus/youtube-clone/video-processing-service/README.md

 ## Setup guide:

 ### Prerequisites:
-1. **Navigate to the video-processing-service directory**:
+1. **Make sure you are in the `video-processing-service` directory**:
     ```bash
     cd video-processing-service
     ```
-2. **Install dependencies**:
+2. **Install Node.js (20) and npm dependencies**:
     ```bash
     npm install
     ```

-### Host Video Processing Service on Google Cloud Run:
-#### Create a Google account and create Firebase/Google cloud project.
+### Create a Google account and Firebase/Google cloud account
 1. Sign into [Firebase](https://firebase.google.com/) and click go to the `Console`.
-Then create a new project which will also create a Google Cloud project.
-Take note of the `project-id` as you will need it later.
+You can view your Firebase projects here.
+If you don't have access to this `YouTube Clone` project, you request access from the project owner.
 2. Sign into [Google Cloud](https://cloud.google.com/).
-Go to the `Cloud Console` and select the project you created in Firebase to check if the Google Cloud project was created properly.
+Go to the `Cloud Console`.
+You can view your Google Cloud projects here.
+If you don't have access to this `YouTube Clone` project, you request access from the project owner.

-#### Install `gcloud` and `gsutil` CLI tools.
+### Install `gcloud` and `gsutil` CLI tools.
 1. Follow the instructions [here](https://cloud.google.com/sdk/docs/install).
 2. Then Make sure to authentication with your account and set your project:
     ```bash